vuejs/vitepress/docs/config/frontmatter-configs.md

 - Type: `string`

-Title for the page.
+Description for the page.
 It's same as [config.description](../config/app-configs#description), and it overrides the app config.

 ```yaml
 ---